rushil-ambati/track-driver-ai/docs/docs.md

 ML algorithms are often categorised as follows:

-- Supervised learning develop predictive models based on data input and output.
+- Supervised learning develops predictive models based on data input and output.
 It takes a known set of input data and known responses to the data (ground truths) and then trains a model to generate reasonable predictions for the response to new data.
 It improves by comparing its output with the correct intended output to calculate an error, and modify the model accordingly.
-- Unsupervised learning is used when the data is not labeled.
-The system is able to infer a function to describe patterns or structure in the unlabeled data.
+- Unsupervised learning is used when the data is not labelled.
+The system is able to infer a function to describe patterns or structure in the unlabelled data.
 - Reinforcement learning is a method that interacts with an environment (such as, in this case, a driving simulator) and produces actions, discovering errors in a process called exploration.
 Over time, they automatically determine the ideal behaviour to maximise performance according to a reward function.

 #### Neural Networks

-These ML algorithms often utilise [artificial Neural Networks][4], which is a data structure inspired by the structure of biological neurons composed of nodes that are connected to nodes in the following layer with weights, where a greater positive value denotes an excitatory connection and negative values denote inhibitive connections.
+These ML algorithms often utilise [artificial Neural Networks][4], which is a data structure inspired by the structure of biological neurons composed of nodes that are connected to nodes in the following layer with weights, where a greater positive value denotes an excitory (‘strong’) connection and negative values denote inhibitive connections.

-Most commonly, feedforward neural networks structured as distinct layers that begin with an ‘input layer’ and terminates in an ‘output layer’, where the values input to the first layer are multiplied by the weights successively to eventually produce values in the output layer that represent some signal.
+Most commonly, feed-forward neural networks structured as distinct layers that begin with an ‘input layer’ and terminates in an ‘output layer’, where the values input to the first layer are multiplied by the weights successively to eventually produce values in the output layer that represent some signal.

 <img src="img/analysis/kdnuggets_neural-network.png" alt="A 5-Layer Neural Network" style="zoom:50%;" />